MichaelrMentele/tinyurl/Journal.md

 With k == 4 we can have nearly 15 million characters with only 4 characters.

+# Concurrent Requests
+With a single server and database instance this is simple.
+The concurrent requests will always be queued by Rails.
+Postgres has a way of keeping track and knowing what the last primary key was.
+We will simply use the base id and change it's base to 62 to generate the slug.
+Whenever that parameter is given we navigate to that page.

 # Generating our Short URL
 We could randomly roll a slug and check against the db but as the db fills up we will have more and more collisions and the number of rolls will grow drastically.